EriKWDev/nanim/README.md

 I also post art to my [OpenSea Page](https://opensea.io/accounts/ErikWDev) where they can be bought as NFT:s.

 ### Installation
+### From directory
+Simply do `nimble install nanim`

+### From Source
-Currently, do `git clone git@github.com:EriKWDev/nanim.git --depth=1`, `cd nanim` and finally `nimble install`.
+do `git clone git@github.com:EriKWDev/nanim.git --depth=1`, `cd nanim` and finally `nimble install`.
 Once installed, you can add the optional dependency ffmpeg.
 For debian/ubuntu that would be `sudo apt install ffmpeg`.
 This allows you to render your animations to videos using `--render`.

-Run one of the examples using `nim c -r examples/example_001.nim`!
+Run one of the examples using `nim c -r examples/example_001.nim --size:700 --debug:false`!

 ### Usage
 Create a normal nim program where you create a Nanim Scene.
 This scene will carry the state of all animations and entities.
 This is what the bare minimum looks like: